-To send a payment to a third party via the Service, you can either click a button on a merchant's website (or other point of sale) to pay that merchant, or if the payee has no website or button to facilitate payment, you can simply use the Send Money function in the account interface and provide the email address of the intended recipient.
+To send a payment from your PayPal account to a third party via the Service, you can either click a button on a merchant's website (or other online point of sale) to pay that merchant, or if the payee has no website or button to facilitate payment, you can simply use the Send Money function in the account interface and provide the email address of the intended recipient.
 Either way, when you initiate the sending of money, you instruct us to transfer electronic money from your PayPal account to the PayPal account of the recipient (see also "How do we know it's you?" below).
 If the payment is accepted by the recipient (which is normally automatic), we complete the transfer.

-In some cases you may be able to authorise a recipient to instruct PayPal on your behalf at a later time to process a payment from you to that recipient (these types of payments are known as Automatic
+In some cases you may be able to authorise a recipient to instruct PayPal on your behalf at a later time to process a payment from you to that recipient (these types of payments are known as Automatic Pre-approved or Billing Agreement payments).

-Payments or Pre-approved Payments).
 PayPal may hold the payment amount as pending in your Reserve Account until the recipient collects your payment.